-Information Required Description Project Title Centre for Warmth - Foleshill Community Centre "Feeding Coventry" Funding GDN(s) Cadent company specific project Role of GDN(s) For Collaborative VCMA Projects only Not applicable Date of PEA Submission March 2023 VCMA Project Contact Name, email and Number Name: Phil Burrows Title: Head of Customer Vulnerability Social Programme Delivery Email: Phil.m.burrows@cadentgas.com Number: 07773 545451 Total Cost (£k) Centre Costs - £102,000.00 100 Slow Cookers - £2,476.75 Total VCMA Funding Required (£k) Total = $\pounds 104,476.75$ Total = $\pounds 104,476.75$ Problem(s) The Centre for Warmth Foleshill project will be delivered in Foleshill, Coventry.
+Information Required Description Project Title Centre for Warmth - Foleshill Community Centre "Feeding Coventry" Funding GDN(s) Cadent company specific project Role of GDN(s) For Collaborative VCMA Projects only Not applicable Date of PEA Submission March 2023 Updated: February 2025 VCMA Project Contact Name, email and Number Name: Phil Burrows Title: Head of Customer Vulnerability Social Programme Delivery Email: Phil.m.burrows@cadentgas.com Number: 07773 545451 Total Cost (£k) Centre Costs - £169,065.81 100 Slow Cookers - £2,476.75 Total = £171,542.56 Updated February 2025 - additional costs.
+Partner Costs: £82,654.00 Leaflets: £1,763.64 Project Management: £3,376.70 Total: £87,794.34 Total VCMA Funding Required (£k) Total = £171,542.56 Updated: February 2025 Updated total: £259,336.90.
+Problem(s) The Centre for Warmth Foleshill project will be delivered in Foleshill, Coventry.
 The project will deliver a range of services to local, vulnerable households including: Benefit entitlement checks and claims support.
 The issuing of carbon monoxide (CO) alarms and education on the dangers of CO.
 Supporting customers to register to the priority services register (PSR).
 Support on energy efficiency advice.
-Problems Families are facing in Coventry Low - income families are struggling with heating their homes and feeding their families with the rise in the cost of living and energy costs.
-These families are more likely to be struggling with debt and managing their finances.
-They are also more likely to be digitally excluded not having access to the internet or have the technology due to lack of money and are therefore limited when it comes to applying for benefits, jobs etc. Fuel Poverty A household is said to be in fuel poverty if their fuel costs are above average, and when having paid for fuel, they are left with an income below the official poverty line.
+Problems Families are facing in Coventry.
+Low - income families are struggling with heating their homes and feeding their families with the rise in the cost of living and energy costs.
+These families do not have access to energy saving services and products or are just not aware of them.

+- These families are more likely to be struggling with debt and managing their finances. - They are also more likely to be digitally excluded not having access to the internet or have the technology due to lack of money and are therefore limited when it comes to applying for benefits, jobs etc.